undeadinu/penrose-1/README.md

 # Penrose

-Penrose is my starter theme that I use for each Wordpress build that is built upon the wonderful Bones theme and uses Gulp for assets management.
+A starter theme for Wordpress that is built upon the wonderful Bones theme and uses Gulp for assets management.
 --------

 ## What does it do?